metawork-studio/koala-documentation/_documentation/12-specifications.md

 * 32 sequences
 * Unlimited length for each sequence
 * Samples of virtually any length, limited only by your device’s capabilities
-* Songs of virtually any size limited by your device’s storage
+* Songs of virtually any size limited only by your device’s storage
-* Support for WAV, AIFF, FLUC, OGG, MP3, M4A audio formats
+* Any audio file your device can play back with the default media player is supported.
-* Support for mpeg and M4V video formats
+* Any video your device can play back with the default media player can be processed into audio.
 * Runs on iOS, Android, Windows, MAC and Linux platforms